 Seocho is not the best place to stay as there are not many tourist sites to visit in the district, but is mentioned here as an area of interest.

 Why stay in Gangnam

 Although it’s below the river, the north side of Gangnam is very central to the heart of Seoul.
-While it is bustling and always busy, it’s less frantic and cleaner then the Jongno area.
+While it is bustling and always busy, it’s less frantic and cleaner than the Jongno area.
 Gangnam-gu is best suited for extended stays as travel times to the centre are longer.
 It’s also a good base if you’re planning day excursions to south Gyeonggi province like UNESCO-listed Namhansanseong or Hwaseong Fortress in Suwon.

 Who should stay here

-• Those coming for business, particularly conventions at COEX should base themselves in Gangnam too.
+- Those coming for business, particularly conventions at COEX, should base themselves in Gangnam too.